CNO Financial Group: History

 CNO Financial was incorporated in 1979 as Security National of Indiana Corp. by Stephen Hilbert.
 SNI bought Consolidated National Life Insurance Co. in 1983.
 It began insurance operations in 1982 and became a public company in 1985.

-In 1986 Conseco acquired Lincoln Income Life Insurance Company for $29 per share or $32.3 mil.
+In 1986, Conseco acquired Lincoln Income Life Insurance Company at $29 per share for $32.3 million.
 Shearson Lehman Brothers advised Lincoln Income Life Insurance.
 Earlier, in mid-1985, Lincoln had agreed to be acquired by I.C.H. for $31 per share in cash but the merger could not be consummated as the Kentucky Department of Insurance raised objections to certain expenses which Lincoln would have incurred in the merger.
 Lincoln also received a merger proposal from Redgate in 1985.
 Satisfied with its recipe for acquiring and improving insurance companies, Conseco stepped up its acquisition efforts in 1986.
 It purchased Bankers National Life Insurance Company for $118 million, respectively.

 In 1998, Conseco purchased the former Greentree Financial, one of the largest financiers of mobile homes, in an attempt to diversify into consumer financial services.
 They also bought life insurance company Colonial Penn later that year, changing their name to Conseco Direct Life, though changing the name back to Colonial Penn in 2001 (known as Bankers Conseco Life Insurance Company in New York state).
 Conseco (though not its subsidiary insurance companies) entered Chapter 11 reorganization in 2002 and emerged nine months later in 2003.
-Conseco's bankruptcy was the third-largest U.S. Chapter 11 filing at the time, after the bankruptcies of WorldCom Inc. and Enron.
+Conseco's bankruptcy was the third largest U.S. Chapter 11 filing at the time, after the bankruptcies of WorldCom Inc. and Enron.
 In the process of reorganization, GreenTree was divested and thereafter Conseco solely focused on the insurance industry.

 From its opening in 1999 until 2011, the company (when it was known as Conseco) held the naming rights to the home arena of the NBA's Indiana Pacers; the naming rights were transferred to Bankers Life in 2011.

-CNO Financial's CEO, Gary C. Bhojwani, joined the company in April 2016 as president and became CEO in January 2018.
-Bhojwani is also a member of CNO's Board of Directors.